Clinton Whitelaw: Career

 Whitelaw played on the European Tour the late 1990s, having won his card at the qualifying school at the end of 1996.
-He won the Moroccan Open in 1997, and went on to finish 54th on the Order of Merit that season.
+He won the 1997 Moroccan Open, and went on to finish 54th on the Order of Merit that season.
 However he was unable to repeat that performance in the following seasons due to a recurring lumbar spine injury.

-Whitelaw effectively retired from tournament golf in 2000, playing only a few events on the Sunshine Tour each year through 2011.
+In 2000, Whitelaw effectively retired from tournament golf, playing only a few events on the Sunshine Tour each year through 2011.
 He is now an instructor and works as a head teaching professional in Sarasota, Florida.